GGxcollab/ObsidianVault/SC-300/Plan, Implement, and Administer Condicional Access.md

 	- ![[Pasted image 20240821160014.png]]
 # Authentication Context
 - ## Configure authentication context - condicional access
 	- Authentication context can be used to further secure data and actions in applications.
-These application can be your won custom applications, custm line of business (LOB) applications,Apliccations like SharePoint, or
+These application can be your won custom applications, custm line of business (LOB) applications, applications like SharePoint, or applications protectedby Microsoft Defender for Cloud Apps.